 Characteristic findings include cerebrospinal fluid (CSF) eosinophilic pleocytosis, peripheral eosinophilia, and deep, especially periventricular, white matter abnormalities seen on an MRI scan.

 Diagnosis of baylisascariasis is difficult because serologic tests are not commercially available, but CSF or serum can be tested for antibodies at the Centers for Disease Control and Prevention (CDC) if the index of suspicion is high.

 Viewing a larva during ocular examination is also a clue.

 To prevent baylisascariasis, it is important to discourage raccoons from living in or close to houses.
 Sandboxes should be covered when not in use.
-Raccoons use the same communal spot to defecate, leaving a large amount of tubular, foul smelling feces in one area (called a raccoon latrine).
+Raccoons use the same communal spot to defecate, leaving a large amount of tubular, foul-smelling feces in one area (called a raccoon latrine).
 Raccoon latrines are biohazards because of the high likelihood of parasitic contamination, and their removal is best left to professionals.
-(See also the Centers for Disease Control and Prevention (CDC) Raccoon Latrines: Identification and Clean-up.)
+(See also the CDC Raccoon Latrines: Identification and Clean-up.)

 Baylisascariasis, a raccoon infection, is rare in people, but it is a concern because a large number of raccoons live near humans and the infection rate of B. procyonis in raccoons is high.

 Baylisascariasis usually occurs in children who play in dirt or with articles contaminated with raccoon feces.